moneybutton/docs/docs/html.md

 its format it is interpreted in different ways:

-* Natural number: If the value matches with a natural number ( `/^\d+$/` ) then it is interpreted as a user number, so the receiver is a Money Button user with that exact user number.
+* Natural number: If the value matches with a natural number ( `/^\d+$/` ) then it is interpreted as a user ID, so the receiver is a Money Button user with that exact user ID.
 * BSV Address: In this case the recipient of the transaction is going to be that address.
 The address does not need to belong to a Money Button user.
 * Script: When the value can be interpreted as a valid BSV script using ASM format, then we use that script as an output script.